Scarlet tanager: Description

-The somewhat confusing specific epithet olivacea ("the olive-colored one") was based on a female or immature specimen rather than erythromelas ("the red-and-black one"), which authors attempted to ascribe to the species throughout the 19th century (older scientific names always takes precedence, however).
+The specific epithet olivacea ("olive-colored") describes the plumage of females and juveniles of the species.
+Some 19th century taxonomists used erythromelas (from Greek, red and black) to describe the species based on male specimens.

 Female, immature, and nonbreeding males may be distinguished from the same ages and sexes in summer tanagers, which are more brownish overall, and western tanagers, which always have bold white bars and more yellowish undersides than scarlet tanagers.
 The song of the scarlet tanager sounds somewhat like a hoarser version of the American robin's and is only slightly dissimilar from the songs of the summer and western tanagers.
 The call of the scarlet tanager is an immediately distinctive chip-burr or chip-churr, which is very different from the pit-i-tuck of the summer tanager and the softer, rolled pri-tic or prit-i-tic of western tanager.

 Behavior

 Their breeding habitat is large stretches of deciduous forest, especially with oaks, across eastern North America.
 They can occur, with varying degrees of success, in young successional woodlands and occasionally in extensive plantings of shade trees in suburban areas, parks, and cemeteries.
 For a viable breeding population, at least 10 to 12 hectares of forest are required.
 In winter, Scarlet tanagers migrate to the montane forest of the Andean foothills of northwestern South America, passing through Central America around April, and again around October.
 They begin arriving in their breeding grounds in numbers by about May and already start to move south again in midsummer; by early October, they are all on their way south.
 The bird is an extremely rare vagrant to Western Europe.